The different types of funding

 The funder, or "financer", is the entity that provides the funding necessary to pay salaries.
 Examples: the French government supplies funding through universities, local authorities, French research funding agencies, European agencies as well as associations or foundations, companies.

-The employer is the institution that receives this funding and signs an employment contract with the doctoral student.
+The employer is the institution that receives this funding and signs an employment contract with the doctoral candidate.

 Examples: universities, research organisations and companies.

-The reference legal framework for the recruitment of doctoral students in public institutions is the doctoral contract.
+The reference legal framework for the recruitment of doctoral candidates in public institutions is the doctoral contract.
 It guarantees a 3-year fixed-term employment contract and a minimum salary fixed at national level.
-It allows higher education institutions and public research organisations to recruit doctoral students under a single status, regardless of the funding sources.
+It allows higher education institutions and public research organisations to recruit doctoral candidates under a single status, regardless of the funding sources.

 The doctoral contract provides for the possibility of devoting 1/6 of the working time to a complementary mission (teaching, expertise in a company or local authority, dissemination of research or scientific information).
 The doctoral contract is governed by the decree of 29 August 2016.

 Some funders, especially foreign ones, do not agree to pay their funding to an employer in higher education and research institutions and therefore fund doctoral candidates directly, mostly in the form of scholarships.
 When the amount of these scholarships is lower than the minimum required by the doctoral school, the research unit can supplement the funding from its credits by a Specific Aid for Doctoral Student Scholarship (ASDB).

 Apply for funding

 Sorbonne University offers different funding opportunities to start a doctoral course in one of its doctoral schools.